 Now, Apache server will be configured to use above generated keys and certificate.
 Currently, it is running on http (port 80).

 Copy CA certificate, server certificate and server key under "/etc/apache2/certificates" directory.

-Change ssl configuration file "default-ssl.conf" exists under /etc/apache2/sites-available path with newly generated certificates and key.
-For testing, add following in the ssl configuration file and restart the apache server.
+Change SSL configuration file "default-ssl.conf" exists under /etc/apache2/sites-available path with newly generated certificates and key.
+For testing, add the following in the SSL configuration file and restart the apache server.

 NameVirtualHost 0.0.0.0:80 NameVirtualHost 0.0.0.0:443 <VirtualHost 0.0.0.0:80> DocumentRoot /var/www/html/ ServerName test VirtualHost> <VirtualHost 0.0.0.0:443> DocumentRoot /var/www/html/ ServerName test SSLEngine on SSLProtocol All -SSLv2 -SSLv3 SSLCertificateFile /etc/apache2/certificates/apache_server.crt SSLCertificateKeyFile /etc/apache2/certificates/apache_server.key SSLCACertificateFile /etc/apache2/certificates/myCA_cert.crt </VirtualHost>

 Before restarting Apache web server, make sure "ssl" module is enabled.
-Use following command to enable ssl module of Apache.
+Use the following command to enable SSL module of Apache.

 Enable ssl web site using following command.

 Add CA certificate on client browser like shown below.